The Dig (2021 film): Production

 The project began in 2006 when producer Ellie Wood read the manuscript of The Dig by John Preston, ahead of its 2007 publication, and optioned the novel in order to adapt it for the screen.
 It was announced in September 2018 that Nicole Kidman and Ralph Fiennes were in negotiations to star in the film.
-However, by August 2019, Kidman was no longer involved with the project, with Carey Mulligan cast to replace her.
+However, by August 2019, Kidman was no longer involved with the project due to her schedule clashing with another film, with Carey Mulligan cast to replace her.
 The rights for the film also moved from BBC Films to Netflix.
 Lily James entered negotiations to join the cast in September.
 In October 2019, Johnny Flynn, Ben Chaplin, Ken Stott and Monica Dolan joined the cast of the film.

 Principal photography began at Shackleford in Surrey in October 2019 – Norney Grange there being used to stand in as Pretty's house at Sutton Hoo – with location filming taking place in Suffolk near to the original discovery site.
 The film's production team conducted research at the British Museum in its Sutton Hoo archive and gallery.
 Underwater filming took place at Pinewood Studios.